engine99/rebel-challenge-roster/README.md

                                                         404 if DNE
 PUT    /data (dev only)         | Array of artists |   200 if database cleared and reloaded

+and also:

+GET   /                         | None             |   Returns the front-end app

 Is it required to be able to change an artists name?
 Sure why not

 Soft-delete?
 Not until requirements say so

 Q: Will Artist ever appear twice in the data?
+I've added a uniqueness constraint on name in mongodb

 Q: Does the toggle lock Update/Delete?

 Security considerations:
 Require HTTPS?
 Yes
 DDOS protection?
-Yes, configure a throttle
-Javascript injection protection
+Recommended.
+Configure a throttle when serverless Javascript injection protection

 Copyright 2023 engine99